spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-Go ahead and provide the container service with the following information:
+Provide the container service with the following information: